datawire/datawire-common/docs/source/tutorial/intro_datawire.rst

 Dataflow
 ========

-In Datawire, we use the term `dataflow` to refer to your messaging topology.
-Load balancing is a type of dataflow.
+In Datawire, we use the term `dataflow` to refer to how messages flow through your system.
+Load balancing is a type of dataflow: messages flow to several identical processing stages depending on resource availability.
 By thinking about the dataflow of your system, you can easily identify how your system can be broken into smaller microservices.
 Since you will probably want to iterate on your dataflow over time, Datawire makes it easy to reconfigure your dataflow, without changing any of your software components.

 We're now going to walk through a more complex dataflow example to give you a better sense of what Datawire can do.